Student Success and Advising Center (SSAC)

-The Center for Student Success hopes to enhance the access mission of Indiana State University by further developing, expanding, and articulating its services to students and faculty by providing support services (academic preparation, counseling, classroom instruction, tutoring, mentoring, disability services, first-year seminars, and learning communities) and by employing a diverse and able staff to serve as teachers, mentors, and role models for at-risk students, nontraditional students, diverse populations of students, students with disabilities, and students drawn from the ranks of the lower socio-economic class in order that their collegiate opportunities and the likelihood of their retention and academic and professional success continue to grow.
+The Student Success and Advising Center strives to support the access mission of Indiana State University by further developing, expanding, and articulating its services to students and faculty and to support the institution’s goals of inclusion and excellence by employing a diverse and able staff to serve as teachers, mentors, and role models for at-risk students, nontraditional students, diverse populations of students, and students with disabilities.

-In so doing, the Center will provide the opportunity for pre-professional experience through positions for student workers as graduate assistants, interns, tutors, and persons seeking practicum placement.
+In so doing, the Center provides the opportunity for pre-professional experience through positions for student workers as graduate assistants, tutors, suplemental instructors, note takers, and mentors.

-Additionally, the CFSS hopes to enhance the visibility of its programs and services within both the academic and the local communities to increase program participation by faculty, students, and other interested citizens.
+Additionally, the Student Success and Advising Center hopes to enhance the visibility of its programs and services within both the academic and the local communities to increase program participation by faculty, students, and other interested citizens.

 8.00 AM - 4.30 PM